Trismegiste/RADBundle/README.rst

 When
 ----

-- You have just created your entity with strong assertions and you need to check if validations are OK.
+- You have just created your entity with strong assertions and you need to check if validations are OK now and will be OK in the future after any change in the code.

 - Your are in a hurry and you need to refactor one or many bundles.
 Then, you discover that the sub-directory DirtyBundle/Test/ is empty, you are doomed !